lambda-dom/spell_rev_rev/components/patches/docs/readme.md

 12. Gust of Wind: sleep opcode resist_dispel 0 -> 1.
 Add to description that it dispels insect swarms.
 Sleep opcode gained special = 14 for icon and strref.
 13. Cause Moderate Wounds: power 0 -> 2.
 14. Animal Summoning II: summoning eff power 8 -> 0.

+### Level 3.

+1. Break Enchantment: add remove charm icon opcodes.
+Add to description that it also removes petrification.
+2. Remove Paralysis: delete spurious prevent portrait opcode.
+3. Holy Smite: first header has a spurious Use Eff mask_evil opcode.
+Holy Smite no longer targets only evils.
+4. Unholy Blight: first header has a spurious Use Eff mask_good opcode.
+Unholy Blight no longer targets only goody two-shoes.
+Base thac0 penalty, Lighting Effects and Play Sound opcodes lack saves.
+All the save penalty opcodes have an undocumented penalty -2.
+I am assuming this is an error and fixed it, all the more because Holy Smite does not have this penalty for its blindness effect.
+5. Cure Serious Wounds: add remove intoxicated icon opcode since the spell also cures intoxication.
+6. Gust of Wind: sleep opcode resist_dispel 0 -> 1.

+note(s):
+* contrary to the druid version, it does *not* dispel insect swarms.
+It also has a *documented* penalty of -2 to the saves.

+7. Summon Insects: panic on failed save vs. poison is not referred to in the description.
+Added it to description.

+note(s):
+* uses Attack Nearest opcode instead of fear.
+Bug?

+8. Contagion: aux spell had 5th disease opcode (slow) probability1 0.
+The opcode is undocumented, so it is deleted.
+Remove spurious protection against chaotic commands.
+9. Cause Serious Wounds: opcodes power 4 -> 3.
+10. Regenerate Serious Wounds: opcodes power 1 -> 3.